KDE/kde-builder/doc/kdesrc-buildrc/conf-options-table.md

 Type: String, Default value: Unix Makefiles

 Specify which generator to use with CMake.
-Currently both `Ninja` and `Unix Makefiles` as well as extra generators based on them like `Eclipse CDT4 - Ninja` are supported.
+Currently, both `Ninja` and `Unix Makefiles` are supported.
 Invalid (unsupported) values are ignored and treated as if unset.